Skip to main content

 The ambition is to enable an increased use of post-consumer scrap by 40% and thus increase the resource efficiency of the Electric Arc Furnace by 140 kg/ton.

 Achievements are also in activities supporting the development of the sensor solutions.
-The set of KPI’s are defined.
-The market analysis is ready showing that there is a need and potential for the PURESCRAP solution.
-This is reported in the public deliverable D6.1 Also the first draft of the exploitation plan is ready and reported in the public deliverable D6.2.
+The market analysis reported in deliverable D6.1 show that there is a need and potential for the PURESCRAP solution.
+Following the first draft of the exploitation plan (D6.2.) the replication potential has been reported in D6.4.

 The task for assessment of social impact aims at ensuring that the technical solution is accepted by the users, including the workers at the recycling plants.
 A first set of interviews have been conducted where the acceptance of the PURESCRAP solution was monitored and input for the development was received.